Grief & Healing

 Grief varies depending upon the age of the person who died, how the person died, the relationship with the person, and who else (such as a child or parent) is also grieving the loss.

 The important thing to remember is that you are not alone.
 If you take the time to grieve properly and seek help if needed, you will get through this difficult time.
-For more information about understanding death and grief, including the loss of a pet and dealing with death during the holidays, visit The National Funeral Directors’ Grief Resources.

 Download our free resource guide, "When a Loved One Passes — Where to Start and How to Plan."